 - Income inequality is clearly increasing.

-- The economy is clearly favoring owners of productive resources over labor.
+- The economy is clearly favoring owners of productive resources over labor

 - The causes appear to be largely driven by:

-- The market technology, competition, and trade
+- The market technology, trade, and competition

-- Changing institutions.
+- Changing institutions

 - Open questions are:

 - To act or not to act?

 - If so, how?